slott56/HamCalc-2.1/doc/source/python/calendar/seasons.rst

 Therefore, we're solving for :math:`J^{*}` values: the dates on which :math:`\lambda  \in \lbrace 0, 90, 180, 270 \rbrace`.

+The complexity of this equation seems to indicate that an approximation is more appropriate.

 Approximation
 ^^^^^^^^^^^^^^